Umpire (baseball): Duties and positions

 In a game officiated by two or more umpires, the umpire in chief (usually the home plate umpire) is the umpire who is in charge of the entire game.
 This umpire calls balls and strikes, calls fair balls, foul balls short of first/third base, and makes most calls concerning the batter or concerning baserunners near home plate.
 To avoid injury, the home plate umpire wears similar equipment to the catcher, including mask, chest protector, leg guards and shoes with extra protection added over the laces.
 If another umpire leaves the infield to cover a potential play in foul ground or in the outfield, then the plate umpire may move to cover a potential play near second or third base.
 (The umpire-in-chief should not be confused with the crew chief, who is often a different umpire; see below.)
 In the event that an umpire is injured and only three remain, the second base position will generally be left vacant.

 In nearly all levels of organized baseball, including the majors, an umpiring crew rotates so that each umpire in the crew works each position, including plate umpire, an equal number of games.
 In the earliest days of baseball, however, many senior umpires always worked the plate, with Hall of Fame umpire Bill Klem being the last umpire to do so.
 Klem did so for the first 16 years of his career.
-On the Major League level, an umpiring crew generally rotates positions clockwise each game.
-For example, the plate umpire in one game would umpire third base in the next.
+On the Major League level, an umpiring crew generally rotates positions clockwise each game, with an exception for doubleheaders, where the plate umpires scheduled for both games do not work the other game at first or third base.
+In a doubleheader, the first base umpire in the regular rotation is replaced by a fifth umpire in the first game (the regularly scheduled umpire will be the plate umpire in the second game), and the fifth umpire takes third base in the second game, to replace the umpire who was the plate umpire in the first game.